JaredCiccarello/reading-notes/README.md

 What are four important features to look for in a text editor?
-1.) code completion;
+1. code completion
-2.) syntax
+2. syntax highlighting
-highlighting;
-3.) a nice variety of themes (to reduce eye strain and fatigue);
+3. a nice variety of themes (to reduce eye strain and fatigue
-4.) the ability to choose from a healthy selection of extensions available when you need them.
+4. the ability to choose from a healthy selection of extensions available when you need them.

 What do the following commands do?
 * pwd short for Print Working Directory is plain listing of our current location